Theo van Doesburg: Architecture, design, and typography

-Van Doesburg had other activities apart from painting and promoting De Stijl: he made efforts in architecture, designing houses for artists, together with Sophie Taeuber-Arp and Hans Arp he designed the decoration for the Aubette entertainment complex in Strasbourg.
+Outside of painting and promoting De Stijl, Van Doesburg frequently made efforts in architecture.
+He designed houses for artists, and together with Sophie Taeuber-Arp and Hans Arp, he designed the decoration for the Aubette entertainment complex in Strasbourg.
 Together with El Lissitzky and Kurt Schwitters, Van Doesburg pioneered the efforts to an International of Arts in two congresses held in Düsseldorf and Weimar, in 1922.
 A geometrically constructed alphabet Van Doesburg designed in 1919 has been revived in digital form as Architype Van Doesburg.
 This typeface anticipates similar later experimentation by Kurt Schwitters in his typeface Architype Schwitters.
-In the mid 1920s, Van Doesburg worked together with Schwitters and the artist Kate Steinitz to produce a series of children's fairy-tale books that featured unusual typography, including Hahnepeter (Peter the Rooster, 1924), Die Märchen vom Paradies (The Fairy Tales of Paradise, 1924–25), and Die Scheuche (The Scarecrow, 1925).
+In the mid-1920s, Van Doesburg worked together with Schwitters and the artist Kate Steinitz to produce a series of children's fairy-tale books that featured unusual typography, including Hahnepeter (Peter the Rooster, 1924), Die Märchen vom Paradies (The Fairy Tales of Paradise, 1924–25), and Die Scheuche (The Scarecrow, 1925).

 Van Doesburg also kept a link with Dada, publishing the magazine Mécano under the heteronym of I. K. Bonset (possibly derived from "Ik ben zot", Dutch for "I am foolish").
 He also published Dada poetry under the same name in De Stijl.
 Under a second pseudonym, Aldo Camini, he published anti-philosophical prose, inspired by the Italian representative of Metaphysical art, Carlo Carrà.
 In these works of literature, he heavily opposed individualism (and thus against the movement of the Tachtigers, realism, and psychological thinking).
 He sought for a collective experience of reality.
 His conception of intensity had much in common with Paul van Ostaijen's conception of dynamiek.
 He wanted to strip words of their former meaning, and give them a new meaning and power of expression.
 By doing this, he tried to evoke a new reality, instead of describing it.

 Last years

 Van Doesburg stayed active in art groups and the magazine Cercle et Carré, which he left in 1929.
 "The plan to produce a magazine had been broached some time before.
 It is clear from the correspondence that in the spring of 1928 Van Doesburg made the first designs for the layout of the periodical.
-He wrote to Joaquín Torres-García on May 28, 1929 : I will prepare the blueprint fo nouveau plan."
+He wrote to Joaquín Torres-García on 28 May 1929 : I will prepare the blueprint fo nouveau plan."
 Art Concret, which he co-founded in 1929, and Abstraction-Création, which he co-founded in 1931.
 At the end of February 1931 he was forced to move to Davos in Switzerland because of his declining health.
 Van Doesburg did not recuperate: on 7 March 1931, he died of a heart attack.
-After his death Nelly van Doesburg released the last issue of De Stijl as a memorial issue with contributions by old and new members from De Stijl.
+After his death Nelly van Doesburg released the last issue of De Stijl in January 1932, as a memorial issue, with contributions by old and new members from De Stijl.